shadib42/shadib42.github.io/README.md

 4. Move to that directory using, ``cd myblog``
 5. Build the site, ``bundle exec jekyll serve``

 In his book Andrew Etter mentions that it is important to put instructions on installation processes depending on your audience.
+He also breifly mentions the need to use inline styles to highlight text that are important.

 ### Animated gif
-An animated gif of my resume.
+An animated gif of the resume.

 ![cv-gif](https://i.makeagif.com/media/3-07-2024/QaYIpx.gif)